Aiven-Open/klaw-docs/docs/docs/HowTo/authentication/third-party-account.md

     klaw.superadmin.default.username=superadmin@company.com
     ```

-6. To add the login button to the third party provider please update application.properties with the following three entries.
-A https link or local image location, this is optional but can help users identify the correct provider. where {provider} is your thirdparty vendor e.g. github or okta
+6. To add the login button to the third party provider please update application.properties with the following three
+   entries.
+A https link or local image location, this is optional but can help users identify the correct provider.
+   where {provider} is your third party vendor e.g. GitHub or Okta

     ```
     klaw.superadmin.default.username=superadmin@company.com